South African energy crisis: September 2022 crisis

-South Africa's energy grid experienced a notable collapse in generating capacity in mid-September 2022 that resulted in up to half of Eskom's generating capacity being lost.
+In mid-September 2022, South Africa's energy grid experienced a collapse in generating capacity which resulted in up to half of Eskom's generating capacity being lost.
 Eskom announced that due to fires and a broken coal conveyor belt at Kendal power station, and an electrical trip during testing at Koeberg Nuclear power station level 4 load shedding would be implemented; a week later level 5 load shedding was declared.
 The day after the implementation of level 5 loadshedding was announced generators at the Kusile and Kriel power stations tripped thereby forcing Eskom to implement level 6 loadshedding with the prospect of level 8 being implemented.
-By the end of September, 2022 had had more load shedding than all previous years combined.

-Level 6 load shedding was reimposed starting on 7 December 2022 when over 20,000MW of generation was taken off line due to a high number of power station breakdowns.
-It was reported that level 7 load shedding might begin if planned maintenance that would take one of Koeberg's nuclear reactors offline was implemented.
+On 7 December 2022, level 6 load shedding was reimposed when over 20,000MW of generation was taken off line due to a high number of power station breakdowns.
+It was reported that level 7 load shedding might begin if planned maintenance was implemented, that would take one of Koeberg's nuclear reactors offline.

+By the end of 2022, South Africans experienced more than 200 days of power cuts, the most in a calendar year to date.

 2023 crisis

-On February 22 2023, Eskom announced that its former CEO André de Ruyter, who was due to leave the company next month, had left with immediate effect amid a worsening nationwide energy crisis.
-The announcement came after its former CEO gave an interview with eNCA news agency where he expressed doubts about the political will in government to end endemic graft at the power utility.
+On 22 February 2023, Eskom announced that its former CEO André de Ruyter, who was due to leave the company next month, had left with immediate effect amid a worsening nationwide energy crisis.
+The announcement came after its former CEO gave an interview with the eNCA news agency where he expressed doubts about the political will in government to end endemic graft at the power utility.
 In an effort to address allegations of corruption at Eskom as well as the unprecedented power shortages, President Cyril Ramaphosa appointed Kgosientsho Ramokgopa as the country's first ever electricity minister.